-Professional and consulting fees for the three-month period ended August 31, 2012, consisted primarily of expenses of a legal and accounting nature, as well as audit, business development and management expenses.
-The change was due to a \$112,000 increase in investor relations expenses, business development expenses, consulting fees and professional fees.
-These increases were caused by a larger number of promotional activities.
+Professional and consulting fees for the three-month ended November 30, 2012, consisted primarily of expenses of a legal and accounting nature, as well as audit, business development and management expenses.
+This change arose from a \$30,000 decrease in investor relations expenses and a \$190,799 increase in business development expenses and professional and consulting fees.